ANASRHARRASS/wp-pixels-ultra/GTM-CLIENT-FORWARDER.md

    - Use unique random IDs for other events: `ev_{{Timestamp}}_{{Random}}`

 2. **PII Handling**
-   - Always send raw PII (email, phone) from GTM
+  - Prefer not sending raw PII from the browser; the forwarder strips it by default
-   - Never hash PII client-side
+  - Do not pre-hash PII client-side; if raw PII is present, the server will hash at ingest
-   - Let WordPress plugin handle server-side hashing
+  - Ensure compliance with your consent policy before including user identifiers

 3. **Error Handling**
    - Wrap forwarding calls in try-catch